 But what if your baby isn't latching at all?
 This is more common than you'd think, so don't worry if it happens.
 The problem can be caused by many factors, including your baby's mouth, your baby's suck, or your nipples.
 Only in rare cases are nipples the cause, and that's if they're flat or inverted.
 Most nipples will "come out" with some pumping or practice with the baby at the breast.

 Try not to get frustrated if your baby doesn't latch on right away.
-By following this Care Plan or our Care Plan: How to use a Nipple Shield, you should be breastfeeding well in as little as a few days or at most in a few weeks.
+By following this Care Plan, you should be breastfeeding well in as little as a few days or at most in a few weeks.

 Pumping and bottle feeding